jpajukan/nlp-course/README.md

 TODO This is project...

 TODO This repository contains wikification in folder ...
-Google Books Ngram Viewer WSD Algorithm
+Google Books Ngram Viewer WSD Algorithm in folder ... final course report in PDF format in root folder.

 **NOTICE:** This project does not have any official connection to Google or Wikipedia, other than using tools they provide.

 ### Authors
-Jukka Pajukangas
+* Jukka Pajukangas
-Joel Lehtela
+* Joel Lehtela
-Lauri Haverinen
+* Lauri Haverinen
-Mikko Paasimaa
+* Mikko Paasimaa
-Heikki Kaarlela
+* Heikki Kaarlela

 ## Wikification